The Small Business Owner’s Guide to Stripe Fees: What You Need to Know

 Stripe’s Credit Card Processing Fees

-Through the Integrated Plan, the fee structure is quite transparent and straightforward for basic payment processing.
-There are no annual or monthly fees.
-Just the credit card transaction fees.
+Through the Integrated Plan, the Stripe fee structure is quite transparent and straightforward for basic payment processing.
+There are no annual or monthly Stripe fees.
+Just the credit card transaction fees and an interchange markup that is standard in this type of business model.

 In-person debit and credit card processing is charged at 2.7% plus $0.05 per successful transaction.
-Whether your customers use debit cards, credit cards, mobile wallets (such as Android or Apple Pay), American Express, or Visa at the card reader, the costs remain the same.
+Whether your customers use debit cards, credit cards, mobile wallets (such as Android or Apple Pay), American Express, or Visa with the Stripe Terminal card reader, the costs remain the same.
+For manually entered card information, there is an additional +0.5% fee.

 Online card charges are all processed with a fixed fee of 2.9% plus $0.30.
-This pricing, again, remains the same no matter which card or payment method is used at checkout.
+This pricing, again, remains the same no matter which card or payment method is used at checkout and applies for debit and credit card payments, as well as digital wallets used in online transactions.

 Types of Stripe Fees

-In addition to the typical transaction types, Stripe pricing also accounts for the nuances of online payment processing, but this is where costs can add up.
+In addition to the typical transaction types, Stripe pricing also accounts for the nuances of international payment processing, but this is where costs can add up.

 Stripe’s International Fees

 Accepting payments online gives your business the potential to connect with an international customer base.
 But those transactions come at a cost.
-International payments through Stripe attract an extra 1% for international cards and 1% for currency conversion if required.
+International payments for both online and in-person transactions through Stripe attract an extra 1.5% for international cards and 1% for currency conversion if required.

-These international card fees also apply to in-person payments: 1% for international cards and 1% for currency conversion if required.
+These international card Stripe fees also apply to in-person payments: 1.5% for international cards and 1% for currency conversion if required.

 ACH, Checks, and Wire Transfer Fees